 Grace is a Student Development Coordinator within the Dean of Students Office.
 She earned a B.S. in Mathematics and a B.A. in Religious Studies from Guilford College in Greensboro, NC.
 After graduating, Grace worked as an admission counselor at her alma mater before going on to pursue her M.Ed in Higher Education Administration & Student Affairs at the University of South Carolina.
 In addition to working with Duke parent and family initiatives, Grace also supports student veteran programming and advocacy on campus.
 In her free time, Grace enjoys traveling, baking, and spending time outside.

-Evan Heisman, Staff Assistant
+Evan Heisman, Administrative Assistant

-Anna Page, Graduate Assistant
+Stephanie Hilton, Graduate Assistant